Dick Bertel: Program Host

 Bertel was frequently assigned to host specials that WTIC Radio would produce, particularly its coverage of the Space Race.
-In one particularly memorable broadcast, he led a program from the Springfield (Mass.)
-Science Museum to report on the spacecraft Mariner 4 transmitting pictures of the surface of Mars.
+In one broadcast, he led a program from the Springfield (Mass.)
+Science Museum to report on the spacecraft Mariner 4 as it transmitted pictures of the surface of Mars.
 The program made broadcast history because the studio-to-transmitter link was partially conducted on a laser beam engineered by the PerkinElmer corporation.